orbitdb/SCPs/README.md

-# SCPs
-> Inbox for Suggestions, Comments, and Proposals to improve OrbitDB

 This repository is a collection of SCPs to improve OrbitDB - detailed ideas intended solicit discussion that leads to consensus.

 ### SCP Process